 The recoverability of our remaining net deferred tax asset has been assessed utilizing stable state (no growth) projections based on our current operations.
-The projections show a significant decrease in depreciation and interest expense in the later years of the carryforward period as a result of a significant portion of our assets being fully depreciated during the first fifteen years of the carryforward period and debt repayments reducing interest expense.
+The projections show a significant decrease in depreciation in the later years of the carryforward period as a result of a significant portion of our assets being fully depreciated during the first fifteen years of the carryforward period.
 Accordingly, the recoverability of our net deferred tax asset is not dependent on material improvements to operations, material asset sales or other non-routine transactions.
 Based on our current outlook of future taxable income during the carryforward period, management believes that our net deferred tax asset will be realized.
-The realization of our deferred tax assets will be dependent upon our ability to generate approximately \$1.3 billion in taxable income from January 1, 2006 to December 31, 2025.
+The realization of our deferred tax assets will be dependent upon our ability to generate approximately \$1.4 billion in taxable income from January 1, 2007 to December 31, 2026.
 If we are unable to generate sufficient taxable income in the future or carry back losses as described above, we will be required to reduce our net deferred tax asset through a charge to income tax expense.

 From time to time, we are subject to examination by various tax authorities in jurisdictions in which we have significant business operations, and we regularly assess the likelihood of additional assessments in each of the tax jurisdictions resulting from these examinations.
 During the year ended December 31, 2005, we recorded a \$29.5 million income tax provision to reflect a reduction in management's estimate of the net realizable value of our pending federal tax refund claims as described above.
-We believe that adequate provisions have been made for income taxes for all periods through December 31, 2005.
+We believe that adequate provisions have been made for income taxes for all periods through December 31, 2006.

-Depending on the resolution of the Verestar bankruptcy proceedings described in notes 4 and 10 to the consolidated financial statements, we may be entitled to a worthless stock or bad debt deduction for our investment in Verestar.
+Depending on the resolution of the Verestar bankruptcy proceedings described in notes 9 and 16 to our consolidated financial statements included in this annual report, we may be entitled to a worthless stock or bad debt deduction for our investment in Verestar.
+Prior to commencement of the bankruptcy proceedings, we had advanced over \$522.0 million to fund Verestar's operations.
 No income tax benefit has been provided for these potential deductions due to the uncertainty surrounding the bankruptcy proceedings.

-- Purchase Price Allocation.
+• Purchase Price Allocation.
 We account for our acquisitions under the purchase method of accounting in accordance with SFAS No. 141 "Business Combinations" (SFAS No. 141), which provides that purchase prices be allocated to the net assets acquired and the liabilities assumed based on their estimated fair values at the date of acquisition.
 In the case of tower assets acquired through the purchase of a business, such as our merger with SpectraSite, Inc., we allocate the purchase price to the assets acquired and liabilities assumed at their estimated fair values as of the date of acquisition, and the excess of the purchase price paid over the estimated fair value of net assets acquired is recorded as residual goodwill.
 We completed our merger with SpectraSite, Inc. in August 2005 for a total preliminary purchase price of approximately \$3.1 billion, including the fair value of shares of Class A common stock issued, the fair value of options and warrants assumed and estimated transaction costs.
-We are in the process of finalizing a third-party valuation of SpectraSite's property and equipment, intangible assets and certain other assets and liabilities.
-Given the size of the SpectraSite transaction, the values of certain assets and liabilities are based on preliminary valuations and are subject to adjustment as additional information on management's estimates and assumptions is obtained and the third-party valuation is finalized.
-The primary areas of the purchase price allocation that are not yet finalized relate to the fair values of property and equipment, intangibles, restructuring and merger related liabilities, other assumed liabilities, deferred income taxes and residual goodwill of approximately \$1.5 billion.
-Changes to the valuation of these items may result in adjustments to the overall purchase price allocation of these items and the related depreciation and amortization. - Asset Retirement Obligations.
-We comply with the provisions of SFAS No. 143, "Accounting for Asset Retirement Obligations" (SFAS No. 143) and the provisions of FIN No. 47.
-Both pronouncements address the financial accounting and reporting requirements for conditional obligations associated with our legal obligation to retire tangible long-lived assets and the related asset retirement costs, principally obligations to remediate leased land on which certain of our tower assets are located.
-Under these accounting principles, we recognize asset retirement obligations in the period in which they are incurred, if a reasonable estimate of a fair value can be made, and we accrete such liability through the obligation's estimated settlement date.
-The associated retirement costs are capitalized as part of the carrying amount of the related tower fixed assets and depreciated over their estimated useful life.
+As of December 31, 2005 we were in the process of finalizing a third-party valuation of SpectraSite's property and equipment, intangible assets and certain other assets and liabilities.
+Given the size of the SpectraSite transaction, the values of certain assets and liabilities were based on preliminary valuations that were subject to adjustment as additional information on management's estimates and assumptions were obtained and the third-party valuation was finalized.